thegreyd/twitter_analytics/README.md

   * Implemented a parallel process to store JSON streaming data from Twitter API in MongoDB for persistant, fault tolerant storage.
   * Currently exploring the possibility of supplying a subset of data in MongoDB to Elasticsearch to allow for custom queries.

-### Pending Tasks
+  __4, November 2017__

-1. Connect MongoDB to Elasticsearch+Kibana to provide visualizations for custom queries.
+  * Connected MongoDB to Elasticsearch+Kibana to provide visualizations for custom queries.
-2. Move the framework to a VCL cluster to check for performance issues and bugs.
+  * Moved the framework to a VCL cluster to check for performance issues and bugs.
-3. Add/update data processing tasks in Apache Spark.
+  * Added/updated data processing tasks in Apache Spark.

-__Note__: Implementations are currently being done on local machine with the hope of moving it to a VCL cluster by the end of October.